-We catch up with another Class of 2017 student Tiernan Somers (SPC 2012-17) who has returned as a new staff member in the Mission team this year as the Faith in Action Trainee.
-Tiernan (SPC 2012-17) tells us more about himself and some of his favourite memories from his student days at St Patrick’s.
+We catch up with Tiernan Somers (SPC 2012-17) who returned as a staff member in the Mission team in 2018 as the Faith in Action Trainee.
+Tiernan is now studying a Bachelor of Community and Human Services and hopes to attain his Master’s Degree specialising in Social Justice and Human Rights.
+Tiernan tells us more about his time post-SPC and some of his favourite school memories.

-Where has life taken you since leaving SPC and what is your role at the College now?
+Where has life taken you since leaving SPC?

 What are your hopes and aspirations for the future?